-One can easily see where I am going with this: if you need bandwidth, shouldn’t you get a fastest Internet connection from your service provider and not care about having more than one Internet connection?
+One can easily see where I am going with this: if you need more bandwidth, shouldn’t you simply get a faster Internet connection from your service provider and not care about having more than one Internet connection?

-The fundamental question to consider is this: can you intelligently combine several of something, to get a better end result.
-Especially with the wide diversity of WAN services from cellular, to MPLS, from DSL to fiber, from low cost best effort, to expensive dedicated services, it is not surprising that technologies that can combine resources from these variety of options and cater to the specific needs of the user will always have an advantage.
+The fundamental question to consider is this: can you intelligently combine several of something, to get a better end result?
+With the wide diversity of WAN services available today, from cellular to MPLS, from DSL to fiber, from low cost best effort, to expensive dedicated services, it is not surprising that technologies that can intelligently combine these resources and cater to the specific needs of the user will always have an advantage.

 Cahit Akin, CEO, Mushroom Networks, Inc.